This lovely National Trust owned estate near Porthleven has a number of excellent cycling and walking trails around a large coastal lake.

 The Loe or Loe Pool is the largest natural freshwater lake in Cornwall.

-The lake is separated from the sea by a shingle bar.
+The beautiful lake is separated from the sea by a shingle bar, just east of Porthleven.
 It is surrounded by attractive farmland, woodland and coast.
 It's a great place for a safe family cycle with miles of bridleways around the estate.
 Walkers can also enjoy miles of woodlands and lakeside trails.